 For example, if you want Playbook ABC to sync to Tenant 123, they both need to have the same propagation label, such as Premium.

 When using a remote repository with a multi-tenant deployment, the remote repository must be configured and a machine must be set as the development environment, before you can view propagation labels.

-As of version 6.0, if there is no relevant propagation tag on your content, for example, a script or playbook, but it is a dependency of a package that you do propagate to a tenant, the unlabeled content is still synced to the tenant.
+If there is no relevant propagation tag on your content, for example, a script or playbook, but it is a dependency of a package that you do propagate to a tenant, the unlabeled content is still synced to the tenant.